ES-TUDelft/robot-interaction-tool/README.md

-# Design Tool for Multi-Modal Robot Communication
+# Interaction-Design Tool for Multi-Modal Robot Communication

 This project provides a prototyping tool for designing communicative (expressive) behaviors for social robots.
 The current version is compatible with the [Pepper Robot](https://www.ald.softbankrobotics.com/en/robots/pepper).